Do I Need A Home Inspection?

 Is A Home Inspection Required For A Mortgage?

 You can get a mortgage without a home inspection.
 However if an inspection reveals the need for costly repairs it could affect the buyers willingness to commit to the repairs.
 Insurance companies will want to know about the extent of knob and tube in the house.
 Sometimes they will offer a grace period after purchase to replace elements of the electrical service.
+Waiving a home inspection is something a lender may not want to see.

 Can I Waive The Home Inspection?

-It has become common in Toronto’s hot market to submit offers without a home inspection clause.
+It has become common in Toronto’s housing market to submit offers without a home inspection clause.
 This is what’s called a clean offer.
 It is one less impediment between the buyer and the seller to negotiate a successful sale.
 We don’t recommend this but in order to remain competitive a purchaser may see fit to do this.

 Why Home Inspections Are Important